PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick took the knife off Relan's neck and stepped forward so he could see

 In the room beyond the door there were chests and sacks overflowing with gold and jewels.
-Golden candelabras, salvers and goblets and encrusted by the jeweler's art until it was a wonder they could still stand up under their own weight.
+Golden candelabras, salvers and goblets all encrusted by the jeweler's art until it was a wonder they could still stand up under their own weight.
 It was the most impressive treasure room Boltac had ever seen.

 The Merchant blew a long, a low whistle, "That is a lot of jingle-jangle you got there."

 "So you see, your offer of gold, for the girl...
 Here, may I?"
 Dimsbury reached for the purse of a hundred and two coins.
 Boltac handed it to him.

 "Hmm, yes.
 Watch this."
 Dimsbury threw it at the feet of the Orcs.
 The purse broke opem and gold coins scattered across the floor.
 Instantly the Orcs broke rank and fought for the gold pieces.
 Boltac jumped back.
 Rattick disappeared into the shadows.
-Only Samga remained standing, though he seemed under a great strain.
+Only Samga remained standing, though he seemed to be under a great strain.

-At first it seemed like simple greed, but when an Orc got a hold of a few coins, he thrust them between its tusks and gobbled them up greedily.
-The pecuniary gluttony went on until there was but a few coins left, then they began to fight over one or two coins at the edge of the room.
+At first it seemed like simple greed, but when an Orc got a hold of a few coins, it thrust them between its tusks and gobbled them up greedily.
+The pecuniary gluttony went on until there were but a few coins left, then the Orcs began to fight over them.

 "Enough!" cried Dimsbury.
 He clapped his hands together and made a sound less like a clap and more like thunder.
 The Orcs froze.
 "You see, my orcs are hungry for gold.
 Not greedy, you understand, but literally *hungry* for gold.
 They eat it.
 A flaw in the design, I'm afraid.
 They require heavy minerals and metals of all sorts in vast quantities.
 It's the only thing they crave more than human flesh.
 I am afraid I have created an armory that marches on the treasury.
 Upkeep is murderous, but then, so are they.
 But, as you see, I have quite a lot of gold.
 And as they mine more for supper, your paltry hundred gold pieces is worth nothing to me.
 Merchant, you cannot negotiate.
 You have nothing I want."

 "Wait, wait," Boltac said, opening his sack, "I've got more.
 I've got a lot of of gold.
 I mean I don't even know how much it is.
-I don't even know how much this is in this.
 Not as much as in your magic room there, but it's a lot.
 A fortune.
 And this sack, it's a magic sack.
 A sack of holding.
 Themistres'.
 Take it, I mean please, you're welcome to it."

 "Really," said Dimsbury, "One of old Themistres' sacks.
 I met him once you know?"